hungluu/honeyjs/README.md

 ## How to use

-This library make honey pot implementation so easy
+This library makes honey pot implementation so easy

-The simplest way
+The simple way

 ```javascript
 var form = document.getElementById('secured');